curiousolive/blog/_posts/2018-01-13-my-first-post.md

 ---
-published: true
+published: false
 ---
-## A New Post
+## AWS EC2 Instance with Docker

-# This is Curious Olive
+# Spinning up an EC2 Instance

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.